Jelly-RDF/jelly-rdf.github.io/docs/specification/serialization.md

 !!! note

     Stream frames can also be used to indicate individual stream elements.
-For example, in the case of a stream of RDF datasets, each frame may contain one dataset.
+For example, in the case of an RDF Message Stream of RDF datasets, each frame corresponds to one dataset (message).
 [RiverBench datasets](https://w3id.org/riverbench/datasets) use this convention in their distributions.

 #### Ordering